 Perhaps, you are traveling to Paris on a budget and want to indulge in macarons in Paris.
 I’ve listed 3 places below that you can buy cheap macarons in Paris but still leave satisfied.
 You don’t have to spend a hefty price tag on these little cookies.
 These cheaper alternatives are very delicious.

 One place that might come as a shock to you is that McDonald's café has macarons, and surprisingly these cheap macarons taste great!
 The second place I recommend is more of a generic recommendation: at your local bakery.
 Most bakeries in Paris carry macarons at a discounted price.
 They know that they aren't specialized in macarons but still like to offer them to tourist.
 The final place to get cheap macarons is at a chain called Pauls.
 At Pauls, you'll be able to get macarons for slightly under 1 Euro.

 What are the best macaron flavors in Paris?

 The best macaron flavors comes down to the location.
-At Pierre Hermes you should indulge in the mogador.
-This is the passion fruit chocolate blend.
-This is one of their best sellers and my personal favorite.
+At Pierre Herme you should indulge in the mogador.
+This is the ultimate passion fruit chocolate blend.
+One of their bestsellers and my personal favorite.
 Some of the most popular flavors that I love is vanilla, raspberry, and chocolate.
 These are classic flavors that you can’t go wrong with.

 Where to buy the best macarons in Paris?